-- Deus ex Machina: Their blind mother gets her eyesight back when she visits a temple of the Hindu/Sufi Saint Shirdi Sai Baba.
-And the dialogue of the song goes, "Give us light!".
-I kid you not.
+- Deus ex Machina: Their blind mother inexplicably gets her eyesight back when she visits a temple of the Hindu/Sufi Saint Shirdi Sai Baba and falls at the feet of the statue.

 - Meadow Run: Across the dance floor during "My Name Is Anthony Gonsalves"

 - Mirror Monologue: The humorous scene after Anthony gets beat up.
 He berates himself in the mirror using the third person.
 Then he proceeds to apply first-aid to his mirror self, which results in a patch of band-aid sticking to the mirror.

 - Bharthi gets into the tailors car and hears a baby crying in the front seat.
 As she had lost her eyesight moments before, she has no clue that the baby is her own.

 - She also barges into an operating room to deliver flowers to Akbar (who she believes is inside).
 Due to her blindness, what she doesn't realize is that her husband is in the room, with Robert trying to wake him up.

 - No Good Deed Goes Unpunished: Father Gonsalves tries to stop Robert and his goons from kidnapping Jenny, and gets a knife in his back courtesy of Robert